Seoul South Korea Travel Guide

 Cold snaps drop below -10°C (14°F).
 Dress warmly.

-Check current visa and entry policies for South Korea well in advance of your trip.
+Check current visa and entry policies for South Korea with plenty of time before your trip.

 Many nationalities, including citizens of the US, Canada, most EU countries, UK, Australia, New Zealand, and Singapore, can enter South Korea for tourism without a visa for 30-90 days.